themantho/brainageR/README.md

     ...
 ```

-**Important**: The T1w images must be unzipped.
-If the T1w images are .nii.gz, the brainageR script will not be able to locate the files.

-Change the username in `slurm_submit_brainageR.sh`.
+Don't forget to change the username in `slurm_submit_brainageR.sh`.

 ```bash
 # Set up environment and change the username to your own